Why Attendance Matters

 Foundations

-Shared Understanding & Legal Foundation
+Shared Understanding and Legal Foundation

-Team & Governance Structure
+Team and Governance Structure

 Using Data to Diagnose Root Causes